You might consider Heart Disease, Stroke, Cancer, Diabetes and Dementia as the leading causes of death and disability that accompany…

 We all understand that there are activities that can lead to sudden death or maiming, where great (maybe manageable) risk is traded for intensity of feeling.
 And, on the other hand there are behaviors that lead to isolation, boredom, and a living death.
 In between those extremes, there is much we can do to maintain our physical and mental capacity, so as to live life to the fullest – and the longest.

-I propose Six Pillars to Dynamic Senior Living that are set up as topical categories in the button menu near the top our home page.
-These categories deal with endeavors, behaviors and actions that we know to enhance our capacity to live life to the fullest.
+I promote Six Pillars of Senior Fitness that are set up as Strategic Topics in the top banner/slider on the home page and again in the Icon Links at mid-page.
+These topics deal with endeavors, behaviors and actions that we know to enhance our capacity to live life to the fullest.
 These are: ANTIAGING, EXERCISE, NUTRITION, SLEEP/RECOVERY and RELAXATION, SUPPLEMENTS and THINKING/ATTITUDE.
 My goal is to keep my readers up to date on the latest (and the time-tested) information available in these categories.
 In this ANTIAGING category I detail the known mechanisms of aging and what science is uncovering that will aid us in slowing its progress.

 Four major AGING MECHANISMS have come to light in recent years.These are: